-A creamy vanilla bean panna cotta with the most beautiful smoothy espresso syrup!
-This vanilla bean panna cotta is great for a date night celebration, or if you’re looking for something a little fancier for your guests!
+A creamy vanilla panna cotta with the most beautiful smoothy espresso syrup!
+This vanilla panna cotta is great for a date night celebration, or if you’re looking for something a little fancier for your guests!
 And ps – it’s really easy to make!

 This post was brought to you by Nielsen-Massey.
 I received free product in exchange for this content.
 All my opinions are my own.
 Thank you for supporting the brands that make THCK possible!